pabra/inwx-apply/README.md

 }
 ```

-Create a js file that will import your credentials and export DSN entries as
+Create a js file that will import your credentials and export DNS entries as
 JSON (eg: `inwxDnsEntries.js`)

 ```javascript